Page Refresh AI

 Content Refresh Priority Scorecard

 Use this scorecard to decide which old page deserves a refresh audit first.
-Score one public URL at a time, then run the highest-priority candidate through Page Refresh AI.
+Score one public URL at a time with GSC, GA4, manual quality checks, internal links, and AI readability, then run the highest-priority candidate through Page Refresh AI.

 Built for solo bloggers and small content teams comparing a short list of published pages before editing.